afarntrog/afarntrog.github.io/leetcode-contains-duplicate-3.md

 absolute difference from the current value that is `<= t` we will `return true`.

 For each value in the array we do the following:
 1) Get the closest value that is smaller than this current value.
-So in the above tree treeSet.floor(val) would return 9
 2) Get the closest value that is larger than this current value.
-So in the above tree treeSet.floor(val) would return 12

 This essentially searches in both directions of the array.
 Remember, we are only searching within the `k` bound.
 Our tree will **never** exceed k nodes.
 Because we only want to look at values to the left and right of the current value if those values have an `index <= k`.